Analysis | The State Department wouldn’t reveal its payments to Mar-a-Lago. Here’s how we found them.

 “Would you be willing to accept responses off the record?” a State Department spokesperson wrote back.

-We said no. Information provided “off the record” typically means that it can't be included in the story, in any form.
-That's not much help to readers.
-The State Department declined to say any more.
+We said no. Information provided “off the record” typically means that it can’t be included in the article in any form.
+That’s not much help to readers.
+The State Department declined to say anymore.

 So, four months ago, we sued the State Department.